bklaric1/soc_fgpa_docs/content/2_research.typ

 = Research

 The research for this paper was done using many methods.
 For general information, I used many internet pages, like Wikipedia, various technical blogs and even online teaching material from few subjects held at the Technical University of Applied Research.
-The subjects in question were the already mentioned “Digital technology” and “Design of digital systems 1”, which were regular curriculum for my study degree.
+The subjects in question were the already mentioned _Digital technology_ and _Design of digital systems 1_, which were regular curriculum for my study degree.

 For more technical details included, I referred to the datasheets of the manufacturer, for example the datasheet of the Intel (f.k.a.
 Altera) Cyclone 5 FPGA SoC which I referenced many times in my presentation and will be referencing in this paper as well.